 Inspect inside and around the gasket for signs of mildew (usually black spots.)

-Mix a small amount of bleach in a container of water.
-Scrub any mildew stains with an old toothbrush dipped into the mixture.
+Mix a small amount of bleach and water in a container.
+Dip an old scrub brush or old toothbrush into the mixture.
+Scrub mildew spots with the brush.
 Wipe clean with a clean rag dipped in water to remove the bleach mixture.
 Repeat as necessary.
 When the mildew has been removed, wipe dry with a clean rag.

 Does your washer smell like a locker room.
-To eliminate smells, run the washer empty on the hot water setting.
+To eliminate smells, pour 1/2 cup of baking soda inside the drum.
 Add a cup of white vinegar into the detergent dispenser.
-And add 1/2 cup of baking soda inside the drum before you press start.
+Press start to run the washer empty on the hot water setting.

 If this doesn’t eliminate all the odors, you can run the washer empty again but this time put 1/2 cup of bleach in the detergent dispenser.